l2beat/l2beat/packages/backend/discovery/zircuit/ethereum/diffHistory.md

 ## Description

 Changed finalization period from 5 hours to 4.
-Eth withdrawals are halted while ethThrottleWithdrawals.maxAmountPerPeriod is set to 0.
+Throttling checks are disabled since ethThrottleWithdrawals.maxAmountPerPeriod is set to 0.

 ## Watched changes